Bruce Erickson Ph.D.

-Dr. Erickson received a Bachelor of Science degree in zoology from Ohio University in 1981.
-He earned a master’s degree in 1984 and a doctoral degree in 1990 in molecular biology from the University of Wisconsin, Madison.
+Dr. Erickson received a Bachelor of Science degree in zoology from Ohio University.
+He earned a master’s degree and a doctoral degree in molecular biology from the University of Wisconsin, Madison.
 His graduate work involved analyzing the regulation of transcription in E. coli and Salmonella.
 Dr. Erickson then did postdoctoral research at General Electric Corporate Research and Development in Niskayuna, New York on the biodegradation of Polychlorinated Biphenyls (PCBs), characterizing the bacterial enzymes involved in aerobic degradation of PCBs and enhancing this degradation through site-directed mutagenesis.
 He joined the Division of Microbiology at NCTR in 1994, and has worked on a wide range of projects including:

-- methods development for testing the tuberculocidal activity of liquid chemical germicides for medical devices
+Developing methods for testing the tuberculocidal activity of liquid chemical germicides for medical devices.

-- risk assessment associated with residue levels of antimicrobials in foods
+Assessing risk associated with residue levels of antimicrobials in foods.

-- metabolism of antibiotics by the intestinal bacteria
+Studying metabolism of antibiotics by the intestinal bacteria.

-- how xenobiotic compounds and dietary factors can impact the bacterial populations that comprise the intestinal microbiota.
+Studying the impact of xenobiotic compounds and dietary factors on the bacterial populations that comprise the intestinal microbiota.

-Most recently, Dr. Erickson has initiated a research effort to assess safety concerns associated with fecal microbiota transplantation (FMT).
+Most recently, Dr. Erickson initiated a research effort to assess safety concerns associated with fecal microbiota transplantation (FMT).
 The FDA currently exercises a policy of enforcement discretion allowing the use of FMT to treat recurrent Clostridium difficile infections, or those that are not responsive to standard therapies.
 As more medical conditions are being connected to the disruption of the intestinal microbiome, FMT from healthy donors is being proposed as a potential treatment method.
 However, risks associated with pathogen contamination of FMT samples are not fully understood.
 This research effort will help establish thresholds for pathogen contamination and detection to assist the agency in developing science-based guidelines for the standardization and safety of FMT procedures.
-Dr. Erickson also has an ongoing collaboration with researchers at the University of Arkansas for Medical Sciences to study the effects of obesity and high isoflavone soy diets on breast-cancer development.
-Using a lean and obese rat model system, he is examining how soy diets promote differences in the composition and metabolic activity of the intestinal microbiome, and how these differences may contribute to changes in isoflavone metabolism and tumor formation.

 Dr. Erickson has expertise in a wide range of molecular biology methods, and extensive experience in both anaerobic and aerobic microbiology — including in vitro culture systems for maintaining complex bacterial populations, and both culture-based and Next Generation Sequencing (NGS)-based methods for characterizing microbial populations of the intestinal microbiome.